Franciscus Hermanus Bach

 Franciscus Hermanus Bach, officially Bachg, (May 28, 1865 – January 22, 1956) was a Dutch painter.

 Bach was born in the city of Groningen in the Netherlands as the son of the smith Johann Caspar Bachg, who had migrated to the Netherlands from Haselünne in Germany.

-The official spelling of his surname was Bachg but it is reported that Bach himself only realised this late in life.
+The official spelling of his surname was Bachg, but it is reported that Bach himself only realised this later on in his life.

 He usually signed his work as "F.H.
 Bach" or "F.H.B.".

 From pupil to teacher

-At the age of 11 Bach took evening classes at the Academie Minerva, an art school in Groningen.
+At the age of 11, Bach took evening classes at the Academie Minerva, an art academy located in Groningen, which was founded 1798.

 Two years later he received a bronze medal for drawing.

 In 1882 he was made a drawing teacher at the Henri Daniel Guyot Instituut, the first Dutch school for the deaf, in Groningen, although he had not yet completed his studies.

-In 1884 he passed his drawing exam and was awarded the Grote Koninklijke Medaille (great royal medal) for anatomy and the Zilveren Academie Medaille (silver academy medal) for ornamental design.
+In 1884, he passed his drawing exam and was awarded the Grote Koninklijke Medaille (the Great Royal Medal) for anatomy and the Zilveren Academie Medaille (the Silver Academy Medal) for ornamental design.